alpertunga-bile/prompt-generator-comfyui/README.md

 - Click ```Refresh``` button in ComfyUI

 # Features
+- Multiple output generation is added.
+You can choose 5 outputs and check the generated prompts in the log file and terminal.
+The prompts are logged and printed in order.
 - Optimizations are done with [Optimum](https://github.com/huggingface/optimum) package.
 - ONNX and transformers models are supported.
 - Preprocessing outputs.
 See [this section](#how-preprocess-mode-works).